 Roland Elyzé-Vital was born August 1st, 1929 in Melier, a Community of Leogâne, Haiti.
 His parents were Joseph Elyzé-Vital and Melicia Laborde.
 As a child, he always tried to invent new toys to impress others.
 After he completed his early education in Haiti, he chose to learn auto-mechanic as a way of living.
 Unfortunately, after suffering from asthma as a child he had to give up this career choice that he loved so much.
 He then decided to become a Welder.
 This career path gave him a lot of satisfaction.
 However, like his previous career choices; he had to give up welding due to the same medical condition.

-To send flowers in memory of Roland E. Vital, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Roland E. Vital, please visit our Heartfelt Sympathies Store.

 Roland, or “Père Roro” as he was known was a hard worker.
 During his early years in Haiti, he was employed by SNEM(Service National D’éradication de la Malaria)in Leogâne during the 1960’s.
 This agency sent health workers into the community to teach awareness about malaria and provide prevention guidelines.
 He was passionate about helping others; he always made himself available to everyone and used the opportunity to connect with others.